nvoynov/creq/lib/assets/promo/src/f/req/f.req.e.md

 ## [.f] Requirement file

-The system shall use the following file format of requirements:
+The system shall use the following requirements file format:

 ```markdown
 # [<id>] <title>